The Mount of Olives: The Spiritual Summit of Jerusalem

 The Mount of Olives and the Temple Mount, both being significant religious sites in Jerusalem, are often associated with end-time prophecies in Islamic tradition.
 The bridge’s concept, while not directly linking these two sites, is symbolic of the final judgment and the distinction between the righteous and the wicked.

-Jewish Graveyard Mount Of Olives
+Jewish Graveyard Mount of Olives

 Notable Sites and Monuments on the Mount of Olives